ScreenX: Reception

-Box office performance
+Box office

-Since 2018, the ScreenX technology has proven to be successful at the worldwide box-office, following the successful panoramic release of Marvel Studios' Black Panther.
+Since 2018, ScreenX technology has been successful at worldwide box offices, following the successful panoramic release of Marvel Studios's Black Panther.
 It has grossed a combined total of over $40 million throughout the year through films released in the panoramic format.

-In 2022, ScreenX has achieved even more-successful box-office results, with Top Gun: Maverick being the highest-grossing release.
+In 2022, ScreenX has achieved even more box office success, with Top Gun: Maverick as the highest-grossing release.